Bill Pascrell: Tenure

 On October 10, 2002, Pascrell was among 81 Democratic House members to vote to authorize the invasion of Iraq.

 Pascrell was one of the original members of the Homeland Security Committee, eventually rising to the post of ranking member on the Emergency Preparedness Subcommittee.
-He has a particular interest in fire safety, and authored the bill that created the Assistance to Firefighters Grant Program, which gives federal grants directly to all fire departments, including volunteer fire departments, which he calls "the forgotten part of the public safety equation".
+He has a particular interest in fire safety, and authored the bill that created the Assistance to Firefighters Grant Program, which gives federal grants directly to all fire departments, including volunteer fire departments, which he called "the forgotten part of the public safety equation".

-Pascrell was also a member of the House Transportation Committee, where he worked to modernize roads, bridges, airports and mass transit systems.
-He has secured funding for reconstructing various dangerous New Jersey roads and bridges, including the Route 46 corridor.
-In addition, he has helped craft legislation to renew federal surface transportation programs, providing funding for New Jersey Transit.
-The legislation concerned projects of rail expansion between Passaic and Bergen Counties, bridge construction throughout Route 46, and the establishment of a bike-pedestrian path in South Orange.
+Pascrell was also a member of the House Transportation Committee, where he worked to modernize roads, bridges, airports, and mass transit systems.
+He secured funding for reconstructing various dangerous New Jersey roads and bridges, including the Route 46 corridor.
+In addition, he helped craft legislation to renew federal surface transportation programs, providing funding for New Jersey Transit.
+The legislation concerned projects of rail expansion between Passaic and Bergen counties, bridge construction throughout Route 46, and the establishment of~ a bike-pedestrian path in South Orange.

-Pascrell is an Italian American and has been outspoken about Italian Americans' stereotypical representation in shows such as HBO's The Sopranos.
+Pascrell was an Italian American and was outspoken about Italian Americans' stereotypical representation in shows such as HBO's The Sopranos.
 His Italian heritage was questioned by comedian Stephen Colbert of The Colbert Report, who alleged in an interview that Pascrell could not truly be of Italian descent because Italian surnames must end with a vowel.
 Pressed by Colbert for an example of an Italian surname ending in a consonant, Pascrell responded with "Sole".

 During Bruce Springsteen and the E Street Band's 2009 Working on a Dream Tour, Pascrell asked the Federal Trade Commission and the U.S. Department of Justice to investigate the practices of Ticketmaster and TicketsNow in regard to sales of tickets to the tour's New Jersey shows.
 He subsequently introduced federal legislation, the "BOSS ACT" (Better Oversight of Secondary Sales and Accountability in Concert Ticketing), to require primary ticket sellers to disclose how many tickets were being held back from sale, prohibit ticket brokers from buying tickets during the first 48 hours on sale, and prohibit primary ticket sellers, promoters, and artists from entering the secondary market.
 In 2012, problems again arose during the ticket sales for Springsteen's 2012 Wrecking Ball Tour.
 Ticketmaster said web traffic was 2.5 times its highest level for the year.
 Shows were selling out within minutes and many tickets at much higher prices appeared on resale websites such as StubHub less than an hour after the onsale time.
 Pascrell said he would reintroduce the BOSS ACT.